jiayuasu/Tabula/README.md

 ## Implementation details

 1. Currently, Tabula is implemented on top of Apache SparkSQL 2.3.
 In the future, we will show how to extend Tabula to more data systems such as PostgreSQL.
-2. The current code contains a geospatial-visualization aware accuracy loss function as an example at this location: /src/main/scala/org/datasyslab/samplingcube/cubes/Tabula
+2. The current code contains a geospatial-visualization aware accuracy loss function as an example at this location: [Tabula cube](https://github.com/DataSystemsLab/Tabula/blob/master/src/main/scala/org/datasyslab/samplingcube/cubes/Tabula.scala)
 3. We will soon release more examples about how to write user-defined accuracy loss functions in Tabula.
 Stay tuned.
-4. Some compared approaches are provided here: /src/main/scala/org/datasyslab/samplingcube/relatedwork
+4. Some compared approaches are provided here: [Related work](https://github.com/DataSystemsLab/Tabula/tree/master/src/main/scala/org/datasyslab/samplingcube/relatedwork)
 5. We also compare with SnappyData in this repository: [SnappyData VS Tabula](https://github.com/jiayuasu/snappydata-versus-tabula)

 ## Contributors